chiffa/BioFlow/dev_log.rst

 On the table:
 -------------

- - TODO: rebuild and upload the project to the PyPI
-    - TODO: rebuild and upload to the testPyPI
-    - TODO: test it inside a docker instance
-    - TODO: rebuild and upload to the PyPI
-    - TODO: test it inside a docker instance

- - TODO: re-enable the env_skip flags in InteractomeInterface

  - TODO: [FEATURE]: Factor out the structural analysis of the network properties to a module
     - TODO: basically eigenvalues + eigenvector for the largest one
     - TODO: tools used with Mehdi for the analysis of the network